Marissa Higgins

 A Novel

-From the author of A Good Happy Girl, a messy lesbian novel following two exes who turn to online dating after their dramatic split—only to end up seeing the same woman
+From the author of A Good Happy Girl, a lesbian screwball comedy following two exes who turn to online dating after their dramatic split—only to end up seeing the same woman

-In Sweetener, recently separated wives—both named Rebecca—can’t seem to disentangle their lives.
+In Sweetener, recently separated wives, both named Rebecca, can’t seem to disentangle their lives.
 Lonely and depressed, Rebecca is scraping by as a part-time cashier at an organic grocery store.
-Despite having less than ten dollars in her bank account, she lists herself as a sugar mama on a lesbian hookup app, where she connects with Charlotte, an artist who, unbeknownst to Rebecca, is also dating her wife.
+Despite having less than ten dollars in her bank account, she lists herself as a sugar mama on a lesbian hookup app.
+Enter Charlotte, a charismatic artist who, unbeknownst to Rebecca, is also dating her wife.

-The other Rebecca, a doctoral student who is newly motivated to stay sober, has discovered a way to fulfill her dream of becoming a parent without getting pregnant.
-She wants to foster a child, and because the Rebeccas are still legally married, she needs her wife to attend classes as part of the approval process.
+Meanwhile, the other Rebecca, a newly sober doctoral student, has renewed her efforts to foster a child.
+The catch?
+Because the Rebeccas are still legally married, she needs her wife to attend parenting classes with her as part of the approval process.

-Neither Rebecca asks if this means they’re getting back together, but the possibility of a reunion sends Charlotte into a tailspin.
-As Charlotte navigates her desire for each Rebecca—or her desire for attention—her world becomes Gumby-like and surreal, not least because she’s been wearing a pregnancy belly and only one of the Rebeccas knows it isn’t real.
+Neither of them asks whether this means they’re getting back together, but the idea alone sends Charlotte into a tailspin.
+As Charlotte navigates her desire for each Rebecca—or her desire for attention—her world becomes more and more Gumby-like and surreal.
+It doesn’t help that she’s been wearing a fake pregnancy belly to all of her dates, and only one of the Rebeccas knows it isn’t real.

-Sumptuous, sticky, and slightly absurd, Sweetener brings together three women fixated on the fantasy of motherhood, and how they might best fill the role in someone else’s life.
+Sumptuous, sticky, and slightly absurd, Sweetener brings together three women fixated on the fantasy of motherhood, and trying to figure out what kind of mother, partner, or sugar mama they want to be.

 A Good Happy Girl